 Storage is another area where Google has improved matters, featuring 128GB of fixed storage compared to the Pixel 3a’s 64GB option.
 There’s still no storage expansion, unfortunately, but this isn’t a surprise given that previous Pixels don’t have microSD support.

 Switch to the Pixel 4a’s battery and display specs and you’ve got only minor tweaks here.
-The former sees a slight bump to a 3,140mAh pack from the 3a’s 3,000mAh battery.
+The handset sees a slight bump to a 3,140mAh pack from the 3a’s 3,000mAh battery.
 We’ve still got 18W charging, while wireless charging is a no-go.
 Google has increased the size of the OLED screen ever so slightly and offers a punch-hole design, but you’re still getting an FHD+ resolution and 60Hz refresh rate.
 So those hoping for a 90Hz or 120Hz screen will need to look at devices from OnePlus, Realme, and Xiaomi.

 True to previous leaks, the Pixel 4a maintains the same cameras seen on its predecessor.
 That means the same old IMX363 12MP camera that’s been on most Pixel phones and no secondary rear cameras.
 The 8MP selfie camera is maintained as well.